Message from Dean Maglaras

 The virtual tour above shows the two magnificent new buildings that will serve as Columbia Business School’s future home, as seen from the central “square,” a publicly accessible green space in the heart of the new campus.

-To access additional tours, including inside views of the Leon G. Cooperman ’67 Hall, Arthur J. Samberg ’67 Commons, Alice and Nathan ’64 Gantcher Classroom, and more, please visit the link below.
+To access additional tours, including inside views of the Leon G. Cooperman ’67 Commons, Arthur J. Samberg ’67 Commons, Alice and Nathan ’64 Gantcher Classroom, and more, please visit the link below.

 Naming opportunities for a variety of spaces are still available in Columbia Business School’s buildings on the Manhattanville Campus.
 Apart from the new facilities, there always exist rewarding options to attach one’s name to important aspects of the School, from professorships to financial aid awards to endowed funds to support faculty research.